-I went back home with my friend and continued to say these pleas, so he said with a smile, "May Allah lead us and you and all Muslims on the right path, and He said in His Book: And [as for] those who strive hard for Us, We will most certainly guide them in Our ways, and Allah is most surely with the doers of good" (Holy Qur'an 29:69)".
+I went back home with my friend and continued to say these pleas, so he said with a smile,

+"May Allah lead us and you and all Muslims to the right path, and He said in His Book: 'And (as for) those who strive hard for Us, We will most certainly guide them in Our ways, and Allah is most surely with the doers of good."
+(Holy Quran 29:69)

-The word strive [Jihad] in the Qur'anic verse carries the meaning of scientific research to reach the truth, and Allah will lead anyone to the truth, if he chooses to seek it.
+The word strive (Jihad) in the Qur'anic verse carries the meaning of scientific research to reach the truth, and Allah will lead anyone to the truth, if he chooses to seek it.